tychay/one-click-child-theme/readme.txt

 = Can the plugin be deleted after I create a Child Theme with it? =

 Yes.
-The purpose of the plugin is fulfilled.
+The main purpose of the plugin is fulfilled.
 Congratulations!
-Personally, I'd disable it, instead of delete it.
+(Personally, I'd disable it, instead of delete it.)

-Having said that, there are some things that it'll help with after your child theme's birth.
+Having said that, there are some things that this plugin help with after your child theme's birth.
 Think of it as a parenting guide for your new child theme.

 = Features like? =